-To use Paradox files in a Clipper program:
+To use (.mdx) files in a Clipper program:

-1. Place REQUEST DBPX at the top of each program file (.prg) that opens a database file using the DBPX driver.
+1. Place REQUEST DBFMDX at the beginning of your application or at top of the first program file (.prg) that opens a database file using the DBFMDX driver.

-2. Specify the VIA “DBPX” clause if you open the database file with the USE command.
+2. Specify the VIA “DBFMDX” clause if you open the database file with the USE command.

-3. Specify “DBPX” for the <cDriver> argument if you open the database file with the DBUSEAREA() function.
+3. Specify “DBFMDX” for the <cDriver> argument if you open the database file with the DBUSEAREA() function.

-4. Use RDDSETDEFAULT( “DBPX” ) to set the default driver to DBPX.
+4. Use RDDSETDEFAULT(“DBFMDX”) to set the default driver to DBFMDX.

 Except in the case of REQUEST, the RDD name must be a literal character string or a variable.
 In all cases it is important that the driver name be spelled correctly using uppercase letters.

 Though the DBFMDX driver supports numbered indexes, you should avoid using them (e.g., in operations like SET ORDER and INDEXKEY()).
 In a multiple-index system you do not have the absolute control of the numeric position of an open index that you have in a single-index system.
 As you add, delete, and rebuild index TAGs, their numeric position may change.
 You should make all command references by name.
 For example: